 Further distinguishing Jones Act benefits from those typically afforded under workers compensation, an injured seaman may be entitled to significant damages for lost wages, disability, fringe benefits and pain and suffering.
 It is important that workers have someone on their side that understands the differences the Jones Act and what legal rights they have to obtaining financial damages for their injury.

-Attorneys protecting marine workers in Illinois
+Attorneys protecting marine workers in Illinois: Jones Act Law Firm

-Rosenfeld Injury Lawyers can help an injured seaman determine what rights he or she may have and further advise if a potential claim may be pursued against a sub-contractor or product manufacturer who contributed to the injury.
+Our Chicago personal Injury Lawyers can help an injured seaman determine what rights he or she may have and further advise if a potential claim may be pursued against a sub-contractor or product manufacturer who contributed to the injury.
 If you were injured on a vessel or dock in Illinois, get the attention that a regional law firm provides as opposed to being just a number at a larger office.

-Our maritime accident attorneys pride themselves on their hands-on approach where clients know our attorneys by their first name and cell phone numbers.
 As with all our personal injury cases, the initial consultation is free and we would be honored with the opportunity to discuss your potential Jones Act case.